wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/settings.rst

 Logs
 ----

-The Wazuh dashboard app stores log information on the ``/usr/share/wazuh-dashboard/data/wazuh/logs/wazuhapp.log`` file.
+The Wazuh dashboard stores log information on the ``/usr/share/wazuh-dashboard/data/wazuh/logs/wazuhapp.log`` file.
 These logs can be helpful for troubleshooting purposes.
-The *Logs* section allows you to check the last 20 log messages along with its date and severity level.

 .. thumbnail:: ../../images/kibana-app/features/settings/logs.png
   :align: center